NCAS-CMS/um-training/practicals/source/running.rst

 UM standard output
 ^^^^^^^^^^^^^^^^^^
 The output from the UM scripts and the output from PE0 of the model are written to the ``job.out`` and ``job.err`` files for that task.
-Sometimes extra information is written to the pe output directory which lives on the HPC.

-For now, take a look at the ``job.out`` for the ``atmos`` task, by opening the following file:
+Take a look at the ``job.out`` for the ``atmos`` task, by opening the following file:

 ``~/cylc-run/<suitename>/log/job/1/atmos/NN/job.out``

-* Did the linear solve for the Helmholtz problem converge in the final timestep?
+* Did the linear solver for the Helmholtz problem converge in the final timestep?

 .. admonition::  Job Accounting